jg-rp/python-jsonpath/README.md

 - The root token (default `$`) is optional.
 - Paths starting with a dot (`.`) are OK. `.thing` is the same as `$.thing`, as is `thing`, `$[thing]` and `$["thing"]`.
 - Nested filters are not supported.
-- When a filter is applied to an object (mapping) value, we do not silently apply that filter to the object's values.
+- We don't treat filter expressions without a comparison as existence test, but an "is truthy" test.
 See the "Existence of non-singular queries" example in the IETF JSONPath draft.
-- Parentheses are required when writing filter selectors, as is common in existing JSONPath implementations. `$.some[?(@.thing)]` is OK, `$.some[?@.thing]` is not.

 And this is a list of features that are uncommon or unique to Python JSONPath.